Environment & Scene Graph¶

 Environment Commands¶

-All scene modifications use the command pattern:
+All scene modifications use the command pattern.
+The full list is bound in tesseract_environment/tesseract_environment_bindings.cpp:

 | Command | Purpose |